 You are encouraged to utilize the resources and links provided for additional information on expected timelines related to professional programs, trainings and education.

 Very little scholarship money is available for medical school, so most people attending medical school take out loans.
-According to Association of American Medical Colleges, the average debt of the 2015 graduating class was over $180,000.
-Financial aid officers at the medical schools encourage prospective students to keep their debt loads down as much as they can before coming to medical school and to restrain their use of credit cards for optional spending so that their credit record is good when it comes time to borrow money for medical school.
-Students will need a good credit score to secure private loans
+Financial aid officers at the medical schools encourage prospective students to keep their debt loads down as much as they can before coming to medical school and to restrain their use of credit cards for optional spending so that their credit record is good when it comes time to borrow money for medical schools.
+Students will need a good credit score to secure private loans.

 If you are a resident of a western state, the Western Interstate Commission for Higher Education, or WICHE, may be helpful.
 In this program, residents of thirteen western states, including Alaska and Hawaii, can obtain professional training which is not available to them in their home states, usually paying reduced or resident tuition, with their home states paying a support fee to the admitting schools.
 For example, there are no schools of optometry in the state of Washington, and Washington state residents may qualify for reduced tuition to attend optometry schools in Oregon and California.

 Each state determines the fields and number of students they will support.
 You need to consult with your state's certifying officer to find out what your opportunities may be.
 Since there are limits on the number of students each state will support, it is to your advantage to consult EARLY!
 Plan to talk with the certifying officer no later than early summer of the year preceding the one you want to be enrolled in professional school.